Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects: A Generalization: Hopf algebras from co--operads with multiplication

-\begin{lem} If $\B$ has a right bialgebra counit $\eps_{tot}$, then $\eps_1$ is a right cooperadic counit.
-If there are elements of depth greater than one, there can be no left cooperadic counit. \end{lem}
+\begin{lem} If $\B$ has a right bi--algebra co--unit $\eps_{tot}$, then $\eps_1$ is a right co--operadic co--unit.
+If there are elements of depth greater than one, there can be no left co--operadic co--unit. \end{lem}

 \begin{proof}

 For the first statement, we verify \eqref{rcouniteq} using Lemma \ref{multlem}: